HOME JOHN HURT FILM AVALON PRESS BOARD CONTACT

 Desecration of Historic African American Cemetery in Avalon, Mississippi, written by Valerie Turner and published by the African American Folklorist Magazine, shines a spotlight on an ugly tradition in the United States regarding the desecration of African American cemeteries.
 This article focuses on the historic St. James Cemetery, the resting place of Mississippi John Hurt.
 The St. James Cemetery is distinguished as being the sole African American cemetery in Carroll County, Mississippi, during the late 19th and early 20th centuries, and generations of African-Americans are buried there.
 A visit to this cemetery in the spring of 2022 by Mary Frances Hurt, granddaughter of Mississippi John Hurt, revealed that a mysterious marker had been installed at the cemetery's main entrance and that numerous graves had been disturbed.
 (Read Article)

-The complete Mississippi John Hurt 2021 Online Concert Series is now available for viewing on the Foundation's YouTube channel.
+The complete Mississippi John Hurt 2021 Online Concert Series is now available on the Foundation's YouTube channel.
 The artists presented in this concert series were Jontavious Willis, the Piedmont Blūz Acoustic Duo, Andy Cohen, Hubby Jenkins, and Alan Lighty.
 Enjoy!
 (Watch Concert Series)

 © 2021-